ymanshur/simplebank/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an implementation for this project
-title: ''
+title: 'Feature: [FEATURE_NAME]'
-labels: enhancement
+labels: documentation, enhancement
-assignees: ''
+assignees: ymanshur

 ---